Ivanka Trump’s global women’s program halfway toward goal

 “That’s millions of lives full of promise, mothers who can better provide for their children and women who will start businesses and become job creators, investing back in their communities,” Ivanka Trump, President Donald Trump’s daughter, said in the report.

+The program partners with foreign governments and the private sector to help women by increasing opportunities for education and skills training, access to capital and markets, and to remove and reduce legal barriers to their participation in the global economy.

-President Trump established the program on Feb.
-7, 2019, directing the U.S. government to make global women’s development a cornerstone of U.S. foreign policy and national security.
-Trump has promoted the program during visits to Africa and South America.
+President Trump established the program in February 2019, directing the U.S. government to make global women’s development a cornerstone of U.S. foreign policy and national security.
+Ivanka Trump has promoted the program during visits to Africa and South America.

 Congress has approved a total of $300 million for the program for the 2020 and 2021 federal budget years.